jcsuda/recruiter-project-platform/SETUP.md

-# Setup Guide for Boolean Search Builder
+# Setup Guide for HireLab

 ## 🚀 Quick Start

-Follow these steps to get your Boolean Search Builder up and running.
+Follow these steps to get your HireLab up and running.

 ---